chrwei/ArchReactorOS/README.markdown

 ArchReactorOS is a membership application software for your website.

+## License

-Copyright(C), ArchReactor, 2010, All Rights Reserved.
+&copy; 2010, ArchReactor, All Rights Reserved.

-Parts Copyright(C), Nicecoder, 2008, All Rights Reserved.
+Parts &copy; 2008, Nicecoder, All Rights Reserved.

-See license.txt for license (GPL 2).
+ArchReactorOS is made available under [the GPL 2 license](http://www.gnu.org/licenses/gpl-2.0.html).
+See license.txt for details.

 ## Features

-* With this application you can deliver many kinds of membership.
+* Handle many kinds of membership
-* Nice member can manage members payment options.
+* Manage members' payment options
-* Nice member can manage orders and mailing lists for members.
+* Manage orders and mailing lists for members
-* Integrated payment system (supporting PayPal).
+* Integrate with 3rd-party payment systems (including PayPal)

 ## Installation

+### Prerequisites

+* MySQL
+* PHP 5.1.0+

+### Steps

 * Upload the files to your website.
 * To begin installation visit